Panasonic GX80 vs S5

 It is notable that the S5 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GX80 lacks such a headphone port.

 Both the GX80 and the S5 are recent models that are part of the current product line-up.
 The GX80 replaced the earlier Panasonic GX7, while the S5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GX80 and S5 can be found, respectively, in the Panasonic GX80 Manual (free pdf) or the online Panasonic S5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GX80 or the Panasonic S5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.